 The Education Company Limited administer the Spirit database and information from registration contact details are shared with this database.
 The Education Company Limited are also the data processor.

 Where a third-party supplier engages with an external organisation, we will ensure the third-party supplier is compliant with data protection laws.
-EdComs use the following organisations to provide marketing and mailing software:
+EVERFI EdComs use the following organisations to provide marketing and mailing software:

 7. HOW TO ACCESS, CORRECT OR DELETE YOUR INFORMATION